Kolomyia

 The city rests approximately halfway between Ivano-Frankivsk and Chernivtsi, in the centre of the historical region of Pokuttia, with which it shares much of its history.
 Kolomyia is a notable railroad hub, as well as an industrial centre (textiles, shoes, metallurgical plant, machine works, wood and paper industry).
 It is a centre of Hutsul culture.
-Until 1925 the town was the most populous town in the region.
-Before the Holocaust about half the town’s population was Jewish.
+Until 1925 Kolomyia was the most populous town in the region.
+Before the Holocaust about half the town's population was Jewish.

 Etymology

 The city has alternative names for it in other languages: